casper-network/docs-archive/dapp-dev-guide/sdk/go-sdk.rst

 Usage Examples
 ^^^^^^^^^^^^^^
-This section includes some examples how to use Golang SDK:
+This section includes some examples of how to use Golang SDK:

 * Sending a transfer
 * Deploying a contract